 LAWT 969 CORPORATE REORGANIZATION (3.00): Analysis of the tax treatment of corporations and shareholders in corporate acquisitions, divisions, reincorporations, and recapitalizations, including a discussion of section 338 and the net operating loss carryover rules.
-Prerequisites: Federal Income Tax and Corporate Taxation.
-This course is a combined J.D. and Graduate Tax Program offering.
-[Open Enrollment]
+Prerequisites: Federal Income Tax

 LAWT 971 ESTATE AND GIFT TAX (3.00): Basic principles of federal estate and gift taxation including computation of the taxable estate, inter vivos transfers, transfers in contemplation of death, transfers with retained interest or powers, joint interest, life insurance proceeds, property subject to powers of appointment, the martial deduction and the unified credit.